aaltonewmedia/physcomp.newmedia.dog/content/2025/xinyi-peng/week-02-my-own-alt-ctrl-interface/index.md

   > Physical action: for instance, fold one paper from 180° to 90°;
   > AnalogRead: value may change from 800 to 300;
   > Scene mapping: a plate fold from 180° to 90°
   > Question: the bending angle can be detected by data, but how does the software knows at which point of the plate it stars to bend?
 The scene mapping logic I come up with may not work in complex folding situcation.
+Do I need some fabrication steps to make this kind of paper or it is quite common in the market?
 * Simple game sketch:

   ![](sketch_1.jpg)